cudojs/cudo/README.md

 - reject a promise, passing an error message as an argument to the `reject()` function

 ## Auto-loading handlers
-Upon running `cudo.init()` an auto-load mechanism will be triggered, which will attempt to load handlers from files in `./handlers` directory.
-The lookup directory can be modified by setting `conf.core.handlersDirPath` property and passing the configuration in `cudo.init()`.
+Upon running `cudo.init()` an auto-load mechanism will be triggered, which will attempt to load handlers within directories specified in `conf.core.handlers.path` setting.

+Handlers will be placed into nested objects, based on their path, relative to the lookup directory.
+Thus a handler with a relative path `test/auto-load-test.js` will be placed in `app.handlers.test.autoLoadTest`.

 For a handler to be properly detected and auto loaded, it must export the following:
 ```
-module.exports.scope = {
-    component: "myComponent",
-    name: "myHandler"
-};

 module.exports.handler = (context) => {
     return new Promise(resolve) {
         resolve(context);
     };
 };
 ```

-Optionally, the scope object can also have a `group` property.
-Adding it will result in the handler being available within `myComponent.myGroup.myHandler`.

 ## Adding handlers manually
 A basic handler can be added manually as follows: